fluencelabs/nox/docs/protocol.md

 ## Tendermint block formation

-Tendermint produces new blocks filled with client supplied transactions and feeds them to the Fluence state machine.
+Tendermint consensus engine produces new blocks filled with client supplied transactions and feeds them to the Fluence state machine.
 Tendermint uses Merkle trees to compute the Merkle root of certain pieces of data and digital signatures to sign produced blocks, however here we assume these functions are not necessary compatible with Fluence and denote them separately.

 ```go
 // listed Tendermint functions carry the same meaning and arguments as core functions